facebookincubator/CP-Bench/README.md

 # this will run 1 hour for distributed mode, and 1 hour for concurrent mode, for h100_80gb GPU
 ./run_model.sh -t 3600 -g h100_80gb
 ```

-3. For more customized usage, you can modify the run_model.sh script to customize the benchmark parameters.
+For more customized usage, you can modify the run_model.sh script to customize the benchmark parameters.
 For example, if you install transformer_engine, you can enable fp8 precision run, e.g., fp8_hybrid.

+# Method 2
-    Or, you can run the benchmark manually by executing the following commands:
+You can run the benchmark manually by executing the following commands:
 ```
 # Concurrent mode: Each GPU run independently
 export CUBLAS_WORKSPACE_CONFIG=:4096:8 && python run_benchmarks.py --mode concurrent --batch_size 28 --models "llama" --precision "float32" --sdc_check 1 --random_seed 1 --duration 10000 --num_steps 1000000 |tee run_concurrent.log